JoshMJohnson/Portfolio-Josh-Johnson/Account_Manager/README.md

     2.)
 Run node js by using the command 'node app.js' within the Account_Manager folder in the terminal

     3.)
-Open web browser and go to localhost:4000 &mdash; port 4000 is chosen within the app.js file and is possible to change port address if desired)
+Open web browser and go to localhost:4000 (port 4000 is chosen within the app.js file and is possible to change port address if desired)

     4.)
 Operate at that address the same as one would at a website on the browser
 ---